Do you own an iOS or Android device? Check out our new app!

 RANDOM.ORG is a true random number service that generates randomness via atmospheric noise.
 If you don't want to use a web browser to access the service, you can write your own client or download one of the clients listed below.
 All of the clients on this page access RANDOM.ORG through the HTTP Interface.

-If you have written a client that you don't mind other people using, email it to me (preferably with instructions on how to use it), and I will put it on this page.
+If you have written a client that you don't mind other people using, email us (preferably with instructions on how to use it), and we will put it on this page.
 You will of course get full credit.